dmbarbour/wikilon/docs/AboutABC.md

 * **annotations** - tokens formally having identity semantics, but may be used to optimize performance, make assertions, provide hints for static analysis, integrate debugging tools, etc..
 The important requirement is that it's always valid for a compiler or interpreter to *ignore* an annotation that it doesn't understand.

 * **attributes** - comments about code, largely intended for software agents.
-These have no runtime semantics, instead indicate very ad-hoc stuff like authorship, deprecation, modified dates.
-They may also provide indexing hints, rendering hints, tooling hints, etc. for the code.
-Attributes are represented by a dropped block of annotations, e.g. of form `[{&attr1}{&attr2}{&attr3}]%`.
+These have no runtime semantics, instead indicate very ad-hoc stuff like authorship, deprecation, modified dates, indexing hints, rendering hints, tooling hints, etc. for the code.
+Attributes are represented via dropped blocks of annotations, e.g. of form `[{&author:david}{&deprecated}{&noindex}]%`.
 See the [application model](ApplicationModel.md) for more.

 * **value sealers and unsealers** - a discretionary sealer `{:foo}` has type `(a * e) → (foo:a * e)`, and serves implicitly as a newtype wrapper.
 To access the sealed value, we can unwrap it with `{.foo}`.
 Cryptographic sealers are also feasible.
 See *Value Sealing* below.